-- Memory latency is much slower (between 250x and 500x) than processors and has been an essential bottleneck for the past fifteen years. - Memory throughput is improving at a better rate than memory latency, but it is also much slower than processors (between 30x and 100x).
+- Memory latency is much slower (between 250x and 500x) than processors and is an essential bottleneck. - Memory throughput is improving at a better rate than memory latency, but it is also much slower than processors (between 30x and 100x).

 The result is that CPUs in our current computers are suffering from a serious starvation data problem: